Debbie Reynolds Dead at 84

 As an acknowledgment in her 2016 memoir The Princess Diarist, Fisher had written: "For my mother—for being too stubborn and thoughtful to die.
 I love you, but that whole emergency, almost dying thing, wasn't funny.
 Don't even THINK about doing it again in any form."

-But the spotlight was on Reynolds for good reason.
+And the spotlight had been on Reynolds all those years for good reason.
 She was perhaps best known for singing and dancing her way into Gene Kelly's (and America's) heart as the spunky and sweet-voiced Kathy Selden in 1952's Singin' in the Rain, one of the most famous movie musicals of all time and No. 5 on American Film Institute's list of the best films ever made.

-"It's generational," Reynolds discussed her best-known movie in an interview with AFI.
+"It's generational," Reynolds discussed the movie in an interview with AFI.
 "I think it really relates to young people.
 They like it because it has life and the story is so simple.
 It's boy-meets-girl, but it's movie star meets beginner.
 Actually, the character was a lot like me, Debbie.
 At the time I was 17, this was a young girl who was wanting to be a dancer, wanting to be in show business."

 MGM

 Born Mary Frances Reynolds in El Paso, Texas, Reynold's family moved to California when she was 7, and the petite star was discovered at 16 when she won the Miss Burbank pageant in 1948.
-That led to a studio contract, she changed her name to Debbie and Singin' in the Rain was her fourth credited role—and the first in which she played the leading lady (aka the object of the leading man's affection, as it often was in those days).
+That led to a studio contract, she changed her name to Debbie and she scored her first credited role on the big screen in 1950's The Daughter of Rosie O'Grady.
+Singin' in the Rain two years later was her first movie in which she played the leading lady (aka the object of the leading man's affection, as it often was in those days).

-While shooting the film with Kelly, she was being tutored by the era's other dancing superstar, Fred Astaire, who was working on the stage next door.
+While shooting the film with Kelly, she was being helped with her fancy footwork by the era's other dancing superstar, Fred Astaire, who was working on the soundstage next door.

 "I was just lucky that they put me in that part that suited me," Reynolds recalled.
 "In other words I didn't have to be a well-trained actress, which I certainly…when I was 17, I was brand new in the movies, so I certainly had no training.
 But if the part is you, and you're not afraid—and I wasn't afraid—you know, I was so dumb that I didn't feel you could fail.
 I felt it was me and I really just marched straight ahead and I wasn't frightened of the huge task.
 I had never danced!"